Lovepreet-Sin/training-/README.md

 After making changes to nginx configs, you have to reload the service for changes to take effect.
 To reload the nginx service i can run the following command in my terminal: <br/>
  `sudo systemctl reload nginx ` <br/>
 Great, you have NodeBB installed and running.
 You should be able to access http://forum.example.com and interact with your forum.
+## :arrow_right: *DAY 34 (25/08/2022)*
+ After installing the nodebb full process i can start nodebb in my browser and i can understand how to register a new user and how to make changes in the dashboard and lots of things.
+Yoy can also upload your profile picture by click on profile button and then go to edit profile and click on change picture then a page will open and we can select a picture according to our choice and then save it and the you can see that the picture is uploaded successfully.
+In this day i can check all the dashboard od nodebb and understand the whole process how to use nodebb.
+## :arrow_right: *DAY 35 (26/08/2022)*
+Today i am install a plugin in nodebb dashboard and the name of the plugin is DB search .
+So that we can fetch all the database in backend in my terminal.
+After install the db search plugin , i am click on the activate button and then we need to restart and rebuild the nodebb.
+After that we can also see all the entries in the terminal that you have added in the frontend.
+To see the entries you have added in the nodebb , first of all inter into mongo shell .To enter into mongo shell we can also write the username and the password. <br/>
+`mongo -u (username) -p (pasword)` <br/>
+ And then you can enter into the shell and to see how many database in your mongodb shell you have to write `show dbs;` in the mongo shell and now you will see all the database.
+To enter into any database you can write `use (database_name)` and suddenly you have to enter into a datbase as your choice. <br/>
+ To see the collections in the database , you have to write `show collections;` and then enter .
+You can see all the collections in the database. <br/>
+ To enter into the collection you can write `db.collection_name.find()` and then enter , now we can see all the collections in the database.
+## :arrow_right: *DAY 36 (27/08/2022)*
+In that day satinder asked me to import the student details in the https://gne5.gndec.ac.in site .
+Sir asked me to take the data from @komalpreet and upload on the site that i have told.
+Then the konalpreet provide me tyhe data and i can start import the data in the https://gne5.gndec.ac.in  site .
+There are so many mistakes in the data that is provided by komalpreet to me .
+So i can resolve the mistakes and it takes so much time to resolve it.
+## :arrow_right: *DAY 37 (29/08/2022)*
+ Now i will resolve the errors that is in the data and then i can upload it on https://gne5.gndec.ac.in site and it takes 2 hours because the speed of the internet is very slow.
+ ## :arrow_right: *DAY 38 (30/08/2022)*
+ In that day @hsrai sir told me how to take backup of the database of the entries thaat we will add on the nodebb from the frontend .
+And then i can start working on it.
+Then i can search on internet and find the command.
+And sir has also told me to take backup as a CSV file and said to OK to sir and i again start working on it.
+And i can finally did it.
+We can backup the data as a CSV file by run the following command in the terminal: <br/>
+ ` mongoexport --username (user_name) --password (your_password) --db (database_name) --collection=(collection_name) --db=(database_name) --type=csv --fields=(fiels_name) --out=File_name.csv` <br/>
+  ## :arrow_right: *DAY 39 (31/08/2022)*
+ In that day i cannot work because i had  fever .So, i  cannot work.

+ ## :arrow_right: *DAY 40 (01/09/2022)*
+ In that day i can help veepal to installion process of nodebb .
+And got so many errors while installing mongodb in his system and i can him to resolve it and finally we got the solution.
+## :arrow_right: *DAY 39 (02/09/2022)*
+Now